 Kilo is licensed under MIT, while PearAI's license terms are not publicly specified.

-Both tools serve similar use cases in AI Coding Assistants.
-However, they also have distinct specializations: Kilo also focuses on AI Code Reviewers, IDEs & Code Editors while PearAI extends into AI-Powered Editors.
+Kilo also focuses on AI Coding Agents, IDEs & Code Editors while PearAI extends into AI Coding Assistants, AI-Powered Editors.

 PearAI provides self-hosting options for complete data control and customization, while Kilo may be primarily cloud-based or require different deployment approaches.